-- Some courses run at the Castleton Hollowford Centre which is a lovely outdoor centre set in a stunning location under the East Face of Mam Tor.
-For some courses we use the spacious and comfortable Peveril Centre in Castleton village and the centrally located Loxley Hall in Hope (full venue details will be sent with our detailed participant joining instructions).
+- The Advanced First Aid course is run at The Hollowford Centre, Castleton which is a lovely outdoor centre set in a stunning location under the East Face of Mam Tor. (full venue details will be sent with our detailed participant joining instructions).

 - All venues are within easy reach by car from the directions of Sheffield or Manchester.
 We also try and encourage the use of public transport wherever possible and the Hope Valley is served by train and bus.
 The Hope Valley train runs between Sheffield and Manchester and stops at nearby Hope station (we can also provide free transport to/from the station if required).